-An ectopic pregnancy occurs when a fertilized egg implants somewhere other than in the uterus, most commonly in the Fallopian tubes.
-Sometimes also referred to as a tubal pregnancy, these are not viable because the Fallopian tubes are not designed to carry a pregnancy.
+An ectopic pregnancy, also referred to as a tubal pregnancy, occurs when a fertilized egg implants somewhere other than in the uterus, most commonly in the Fallopian tubes.
+These are not viable because the Fallopian tubes are not designed to carry a pregnancy.
 An ectopic pregnancy is relatively rare, occurring in about one of every 50 pregnancies.

 Women who are between the ages of 35 and 44 are at an increased risk of having an ectopic pregnancy.
-Previous ectopic pregnancies, abortions, pelvic and abdominal injuries, and surgeries can also increase the risk of having an ectopic pregnancy.
+Previous ectopic pregnancies, abortions, pelvic and abdominal injuries, and surgeries can also increase the risk.

 If you’re experiencing sharp, stabbing pain, bleeding, or other gastrointestinal issues, you may have an ectopic pregnancy.
 You’ll want to get an ultrasound as soon as possible to confirm and get in touch with your doctor immediately if your pain intensifies or lasts longer than a few minutes.

-What you should do if you have an ectopic pregnancy
+What you should do if you have a tubal pregnancy?

 An ectopic pregnancy is dangerous if undetected for a variety of reasons.
 It can cause damage to your pelvis, Fallopian tubes, and abdomen.
 If severe, the damage may be irreversible.

 If you think you have an ectopic pregnancy, it’s important to contact your doctor right away.
 The longer the pregnancy stays in the Fallopian tubes, the higher the risk for damage will be.

 Methotrexate may be prescribed if the pregnancy is detected early enough, which allows your body to absorb the pregnancy tissue.